versolearning/meteor-counter-cache/README.md

 MIT. (c) Percolate Studio

-publish-counts was developed as part of the [Verso](http://versoapp.com) project.
+counter-cache was developed as part of the [Verso](http://versoapp.com) project.